-best interests of CIS investors.
+delegatee must exercise those rights in the best interests of CIS investors.
 Generally, there is no requirement to disclose the criteria followed for the exercise of CIS's shareholder rights.

-- 5. Given the potential significance of CIS involvement in corporate governance, the Technical Committee would like to elaborate on the summary it provided in the infrastructure paper.
-The Technical Committee poses three questions in this paper: - (i) Is a CIS required to exercise voting and other shareholder rights or otherwise become involved in the governance of corporations in its portfolio? - (ii) Who can make decisions about voting and other shareholder rights attached to CIS portfolio securities and how should these decisions be made? - (iii) Should a CIS provide information to CIS investors about how its rights as a shareholder will be exercised?
+- 5. Given the potential significance of CIS involvement in corporate governance, the Standing Committee explored the issue further in a consultation paper published for comment by the Technical Committee in July 2002.
+The Technical Committee asked for comment on the range of answers to three questions: - (i) Is a CIS required to exercise voting and other shareholder rights or otherwise become involved in the governance of corporations in its portfolio? - (ii) Who can make decisions about voting and other shareholder rights attached to CIS portfolio securities and how should these decisions be made? - (iii) Should a CIS provide information to CIS investors about how its rights as a shareholder will be exercised?

-The Technical Committee canvasses the current industry and regulatory responses to these questions and concludes with its views on appropriate regulatory responses.
+The consultation paper described the then current industry and regulatory responses to those questions and asked for comment on those responses.